Summer School

 Leadership is the principal at the core of UWC ISAK Japan education.
 We hope our students will become transformational leaders who can make a positive change in the world.
 A transformational leader is someone who consistently identifies what is most important and what is needed, takes action in the face of discomfort, uses diversity as a strength, and supports others in this practice.

 At Summer School, our goal is to introduce our leadership model to students and give them as many opportunities as possible to put it into practice.
-Project work, events, activities and residential life in order for them to experience and challenge their leadership skills first-hand.
+Workshops, events, activities and residential life enable them to experience and challenge their leadership skills first-hand.
 Our workshops are all carefully designed to show how leadership can show up in different forms.

 Workshops, Events, Advisory, and more

 The classroom at Summer School takes many forms.
 Sometimes it is indoors around tables; sometimes it is outdoors on the grass or in the forest.
 At Summer School, we take advantage of our facilities and the beautiful environment surrounding campus.
-This goes beyond the classes and applies to our many nature hikes, cultural events, talent shows and other activities.
-Students have daily free time to play sports, make music, discover their artistic side, read or anything else they want to do.
+This goes beyond the classes and applies to our many nature hikes, events, talent shows, and extracurricular activities led by our talented team!

 Testimonials